momoso7/100-days-of-code/log.md

 **Today's Progres**: Tweaking javascripts again.

 **Thoughts**: Try to understand the concept of function, local& global variables, and arrays through examples.

+### Day 26: 7 December 2020
+**Today's Progress**: Continuing the javascript challenge, using logic tools.

+**Thoughts**: Again, it felt similar to Python.
+Just a small difference in some syntax.
+I managed to make a golf score announcer.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)